release-engineering/pom-manipulation-ext/guide/dep-manip.md

 #### Per-Module Prevention of Override

-It is also possible to **prevent overriding dependency versions** on a per module basis:
+It is also possible to **prevent overriding dependency versions** on a per-module basis:

     mvn install -DdependencyOverride.[groupId]:[artifactId]@[moduleGroupId]:[moduleArtifactId]=